 - Some of the sculptures featured in the lobby are the work of 19th century sculptor Auguste Moreau.

-- The Library room features a hidden nod to Mickey Mouse in the sheet music, which is for the song “What!
+A copy of “Four Pages of Hilarious Star Caricatures by Walt Disney” is featured in Photoplay Magazine on the lobby’s concierge desk.- The Library room features a hidden nod to Mickey Mouse in the sheet music, which is for the song “What!
 No Mickey Mouse?”

 - The clip of film in which Rod Serling introduces the attraction was taken from a “Twilight Zone” episode called “It’s a Good Life.”